 Once again, we circle back to gut and skin health — 2 of the biggest health concerns for teenagers.

-Anyway, grass-fed gelatin is an awesome daily supplement to support your teenager’s healthy growth and hormone balance!
+Both are awesome daily supplements to support your teenager’s healthy growth and hormone balance!
 How does this work?

-You can read all about gelatin here, but here are the talking points:
+You can read all about gelatin and collagen here, but here are the talking points:

 - Gelatin, the heated form of collagen, is rich in anti-inflammatory properties which can calm the gut and skin.

-- Glycine, an important amino acid that supports improved sleep, strengthens the intestinal lining, and calms the nervous system, is abundant in grass-fed gelatin (source).
+- Glycine, an important amino acid that supports improved sleep, strengthens the intestinal lining, and calms the nervous system, is abundant in grass-fed gelatin and collagen (source).

-- Gelatin is a pure source of protein that supports a healthy metabolism.
+- Gelatin and collagen are pure sources of protein that supports a healthy metabolism.

 Finally, this list is by no means comprehensive.
 Your teenager’s nutritional needs are unique and should be monitored closely.
 There are many supplements that I could add to this list: whole foods Vitamin C, Vitamin K2, UNDAs, and adaptogens that are beneficial to teenagers as well.